Terry Gilliam's unrealized projects: A Connecticut Yankee in King Arthur's Court

 It was reported in 1993 that Gilliam was going to direct a film adaptation of Mark Twain's A Connecticut Yankee in King Arthur's Court for Warner Bros. and producer Jerry Weintraub, with the script written by Robert Mark Kamen.
 The film got cancelled when financing fell through.

 A Tale of Two Cities

-In 1994, Gilliam attempted to make a film adaptation of Charles Dickens' A Tale of Two Cities with Mel Gibson starring.
+In 1994, Gilliam attempted to make a film adaptation of Charles Dickens A Tale of Two Cities with Mel Gibson starring.
 However, Gibson dropped out of the project in favor of directing and starring in Braveheart (1995).
-After Gibson left the project, Gilliam replaced him with Liam Neeson and attempted to make the film via half the initial budget to no avail.
+After Gibson left the project, Gilliam replaced him with Liam Neeson and attempted to make the film for half the initial budget, but to no avail.
 Madeleine Stowe was also attached to the project.
 The film was ultimately shelved due to budget and casting reasons.
 Gilliam then made 12 Monkeys (1995) instead.
 When asked in 2009 if he still expressed interest in making the film, Gilliam replied, "Nah.
-That’s dead.
-That’s over."
+That's dead.
+That's over."

+Loony Tunes

+Also in 1994, Gilliam was involved as director of a script called Loony Tunes, which revolved around a normal guy who continually morphs into a cartoon character.
+Gilliam worked for months on the idea, "but it went nowhere."
+A similarly plotted film, The Mask (1994), was made instead.

+The Crowded Room

+In 1995, Gilliam was linked to The Crowded Room, a starring vehicle for Brad Pitt that had been touted as a possible reunion for the two following their work on 12 Monkeys.
+However, neither party stayed with the project and both would move on to other ventures.

+The Hunchback of Notre Dame

+Also in 1995, Gilliam was planning a new version of The Hunchback of Notre-Dame, from a script by Rupert Walters.
+Gérard Depardieu was to star, but Gilliam left the project by February 1996 upon seeing the trailer for the Disney animated version.
+"I'd been seeing scripts for years and this one was the first one which had them all dying at the end which is the only ending you can have," said Gilliam.
+"It was really good.
+Then I saw the animated one and it has all the shots I wanted to do."